google/node-sec-roadmap/chapter-1/threat-UIR.md

 We need to keep test code from loading in production.

-Good developers do and should be able to do things in test code that would be terrible ideas in production code:
+Good developers do and should be able to do things in test code that would be terrible ideas in production code.
+It is not uncommon to find in test code that:

--  Change global configuration so that they can run tests under multiple different configurations.
+-  changes global configuration so that they can run tests under multiple different configurations.
--  Provide methods that intentionally break abstractions so they can test how gracefully production code deals with marginal inputs.
+-  defines methods that intentionally break abstractions so they can test how gracefully production code deals with marginal inputs.
--  Parse test cases specified in strings and pass parts onto powerful reflective operators and `eval`-like operators.
+-  parses test cases specified in strings and pass parts onto powerful reflective operators and `eval`-like operators.
--  `require` modules specified in test case strings so they can run test cases in the context of plugins.
+-  `require`s modules specified in test case strings so they can run test cases in the context of plugins.
--  Break private/public API distinctions to better interrogate internals.
+-  breaks private/public API distinctions to better interrogate internals.
--  Disable security checks so they can test how gracefully a subcomponent handles dodgy inputs.
+-  disables security checks so they can test how gracefully a subcomponent handles dodgy inputs.
--  Call directly into lower-level APIs that assume that higher layers checked inputs and enforced access controls.
+-  calls directly into lower-level APIs that assume that higher layers checked inputs and enforced access controls.
--  Include in output internal state to aid a developer in tracking down the root cause of a test failure.
+-  includes in output sensitive internal state (like PRNG seeds) to aid a developer in reproducing or tracking down the root cause of a test failure.
--  Log or include in output information that would be sensitive if the code connected to real user data instead of a test database.
+-  logs or include in output information that would be sensitive if the code connected to real user data instead of a test database.
--  Reset PRNG seeds to fixed values to make it easier to reproduce test failures.
+-  resets PRNG seeds to fixed values to make it easier to reproduce test failures.
+-  adds additional "God mode" request handlers that allow a developer to interactively debug a test server.

-These things are reasonable to do during testing when the systems are not connected to real user data, and/or are not exposed to untrusted inputs.
+These are not security problems when test environments neither access real user data nor receive untrusted inputs.

 ## Unintended Require can activate non-production code